vespertilian/inactivity-countdown-timer/README.md

 5. Tag the release commit in git: `git tag -a v0.1.5 -m "Published v0.1.5"`
 6. Push the tags up to github: `git push origin --tags`
 7. Publish `npm publish`

-## IE8 Notes

-Make sure you are importing the **included ie8EventListenerPolyfill** when supporting ie8.

 ## Benefex